-Click Generate New Certificate and Key.
-(See Generating a Certificate and Key, page 22-34 for additional information about this option.)
+Click Upload Files.
+(See Uploading a Certificate and Key, page 22-27 for additional information about this option.)

-- Step 8 Download the WSA Client Certificate, save it, and then upload it to the ISE server host (Administration > Certificates > Trusted Certificates > Import on the specified server). - Step 9 (Optional) Click Start Test to test the connection with the ISE pxGrid node(s). - Step 10 Click Submit.
+- Use Generated Certificate and Key - Click Generate New Certificate and Key.
+(See Generating a Certificate and Key, page 22-28 for additional information about this option.) - Step 8 Download the WSA Client Certificate, save it, and then upload it to the ISE server host (Administration > Certificates > Trusted Certificates > Import on the specified server). - Step 9 (Optional) Click Start Test to test the connection with the ISE pxGrid node(s). - Step 10 Click Submit.